 Introduction to Safety Data Sheets (SDSs)

 This Safety Data Sheet Management guide aims to provide you with information on how you can improve chemical management in your organisation.
 We will begin by providing you with an introduction to safety data sheets and the associated legislation governing them in the workplace.
-Once we have covered the basics, we will delve into the key steps to building an effective safety data sheet management system in your organisation.
+Once we have covered the basics, we will delve into the key steps to building an effective safety data sheet management system in your organisation - whether it be with SDS software or other methods.
 This guide will also give you a better understanding of the CLP and REACH Regulations and how they affect your organisation.

 After reading this guide you should have a better understanding of how to manage safety data sheets in your workplace.
 This allows you to identify any chemicals with the potential to cause harm to employees or the workplace.